 Beyond the realm of flooring, the checkerboard pattern is increasingly making its mark in the world of soft furnishings.
 While checkerboard flooring remains a classic, the pattern's application has expanded to include curtains, upholstered furniture, rugs, towels, and bed linens.
 The initial trend of plush checkerboard rugs has evolved, serving as a stylistic nod to the iconic checkerboard floor without the commitment required for tile installation.

 Expanding further, designers are now creatively applying checkerboard patterns to accent pieces in living rooms and bedrooms.
 For instance, a checkerboard upholstered accent chair can transform a space, offering a striking visual element.
 The pattern's flexibility is showcased in its adaptation to various decor styles—from a neutral, deconstructed check suitable for modern or minimalist settings to a bolder, more eclectic checkerboard collage that enlivens whimsical spaces.
-This approach not only highlights checkerboard’s adaptability but also its capacity to inject playful charm and sophisticated whimsy into home interiors, making it a dynamic choice for those looking to infuse personality into their living spaces.
+This approach not only highlights the checkerboard’s adaptability but also its capacity to inject playful charm and sophisticated whimsy into home interiors, making it a dynamic choice for those looking to infuse personality into their living spaces.

 Mixing and Matching Checkerboard with Other Patterns